-Our commitment to diversity begins at the highest levels of our organization, as evidenced by the fact that 42% of our Board of Directors are female or racially diverse.
+Our commitment to diversity begins at the highest levels of our organization, as evidenced by the fact that 50% of our Board of Directors are female or racially diverse.
 From a management perspective, 60% of our CEO's direct reports are female, racially or ethnically diverse, which we believe sets the right tone and expectation for diversity and inclusion within the Company.

-More broadly within the Company, our diversity and inclusion approach is fostered by multiple Employee Resource Groups that are driving improvements and opening opportunities throughout our organization.
 The vision that guides our collective efforts is consistent and unwavering: to be the Company of choice for all.
-It is from this vision that our Employee Resource Groups were born and flourish today.
-Each group has its own mission and supporting activities, and their efforts coalesce to help educate and inspire our global workforce and fortify sustainable business practices.

-Our Employee Resource Groups include: PRIDE at Avient (which is working to maintain a safe and accepting environment that enables LGBTQ+ associates to perform to their fullest potential and contribute to the success of our Company), HYPE (which stands for Harnessing Young Potential Energy and is building a collaborative network of Avient's young professionals), LEAD by Women (which promotes diversity and inclusion by increasing access to the tools and resources necessary to build leadership skills and accelerate careers) and EMBRACE (which focuses on understanding and valuing the many diverse cultures and backgrounds of our associates).
-Our newest Employee Resource Group is SERVE (which stands for Sustaining Engagement for Returning Veteran Employees).
-The vision of this group is to help Avient become a top employer for veteran talent and to help provide support and resources to help veterans navigate their career transition and bring value to the Company.
-Additionally, we have recently created the role of Global Director for the Advancement of Diversity & Inclusion, which is focused on the key initiatives that will drive inclusion, engagement and diversity.
-The executive leadership team oversees our diversity and inclusion initiatives, which enhance leadership accountability in advancing diversity and inclusion.

-Other initiatives, including Mentoring at Avient and campus partnerships, are vital for progress in our diversity and inclusion journey.
+We leverage Employee Resource Groups (ERGs) to help educate and inspire our global workforce and fortify strong business practices.
+Our ERGs include: PRIDE at Avient (which is working to maintain a safe and accepting environment that enables LGBTQ+ associates to perform to their fullest potential and contribute to the success of our Company), HYPE (which stands for Harnessing Young Potential Energy and is building a collaborative network of Avient's young professionals), LEAD by Women (which promotes inclusion by increasing access to the tools and resources necessary to build leadership skills and accelerate careers), EMBRACE (which focuses on understanding and valuing the many diverse cultures and backgrounds of our associates) and SERVE (which stands for Sustaining Engagement for Returning Veteran Employees and is focusing on our U.S-based veteran community).
+In 2023, we launched our newest ERG, RAISE, which is focused on supporting associates who are parents and caregivers to connect, learn and empower one another to balance work and home responsibilities.
+Other initiatives, including Mentoring at Avient and campus partnerships, are vital for progress in our inclusion journey.
 We require equality of opportunity for all qualified individuals in accordance with applicable laws.